ChrisBoomhower/MSDS6306_HwUploads/Module_9p5_Activity/Cboomhower_Mod9p5Activity.md

 ## 2013-07-31 -0.0003429943
 ```

+###Calculate Volatility Measure
+Volatility, or amount of change in the returns, is calculated next.
+The measure for overall volatility is provided first as a percentage.
+The calculated percentage of 81.3% for volatility is significantly higher than the S&P 500's percentage of 18.0% observed in Learning Module 9.5's example!

 ```r
 agioVol <- sd(agioLog) * sqrt(250) * 100 #Calculate the volatility (estimate for overall volatility of AGIO); roughly 250 trading days in a year and multiply by 100 for percentage agioVol